 - When a player in possession of the ball carries or propels the ball out of bounds or when the player is the last to touch a loose ball before it goes out of bounds, the opponents will be awarded the ball. - When a player's foot/feet are out of bounds, she may not take an active part in the game. - During the game, players may not run out of bounds and re-enter to a more advantageous position.
 To resume play, the opponent nearest the ball will place the ball in her crosse and can stand 2m inside the boundary line from the spot where the ball went out of bounds or she can choose to run the ball onto and down the field without breaking stride. - A player cannot pass the ball to a teammate while she is out of bounds.
-This will NOT result in a turnover but the ball will be brought back to the original spot for a restart. - Any other player(s) directly involved in the play or in the immediate vicinity of the spot where the ball went out of bounds may also be moved, but they must maintain the same relative position to the player with the ball, when play had stopped and be at least 2m away from the player in possession of the ball.
+This will result in loss of possession, - Any other player(s) directly involved in the play or in the immediate vicinity of the spot where the ball went out of bounds may also be moved, but they must maintain the same relative position to the player with the ball, when play had stopped and be at least 2m away from the player in possession of the ball.